Pesticide Notification Advisory

 As part of the Elk Rapids Schools Integrated Pest Management Program, pesticides are occasionally applied.
 In non-emergency situations, Michigan law now requires the notification of parents of school students prior to the application of a pesticide at their school.
 In certain emergencies, such as an infestation of stinging insects, pesticides may be applied without prior notice to prevent injury to students and staff.
 However, you will be notified as soon as possible following any such application.

-Advance notification of pesticide applications, other than a bait or gel forumulation, will be given by at least two methods.
+Advance notification of pesticide applications, other than a bait or gel formulation, will be given by at least two methods.
 The first method will be by posting at the main entrance to the school.
-The second method will be by one of the following: email; telephone call where direct contact is made or a message is recorded on an answering machine; or by providing student with a written notice to be delivered to their parent or guardian.
+The second method will be by one of the following: Posting in a public, common area of the school, other than an entrance — we will post at the District Office, at 707 E. Third Street, Elk Rapids, MI and the District website.

 Please be advised that parent or guardians of children attending the Elk Rapids Schools are entitled to receive advanced notice of a pesticide application (other than a bait or gel formulation) by first-class mail postmarked at least three (3) days prior to the pesticide application, if they so request.
 If you prefer to receive the notification by first class mail, please complete the Pesticide Prior Notification Request below and return it to: Elk Rapids Schools Central Office, 707 E. Third Street, Elk Rapids, MI 49629.